kirillkoncha/project_nnmethods/README.md

 * ruatd-rubert-mixed-features.ipynb -- Rubert model with text length implementation
 * rubert-conversational-with-freezing.ipynb -- rubert conversational with 4 frozen layers

-and some more model codes were used, but there were mostly some parameters changed...
+and some more notebooks with models were used, but there were mostly some parameters changed...

 #### Data analysis
 [Colab notebook](https://colab.research.google.com/drive/1gShXlB-_qjmLzNr32meqEuWQuVoDWvZk?usp=sharing)